cyberpau/cyberpau.github.io/_posts/2020-08-07-it-ops-troubleshoot.md

     mysql_secure_installation

 Paste the copied password from the previous steps.
 Change your password.
+Press enter.

-Enter "y" for all succeeding queries:
+For suceeding queries, just enter "y":

     Remove anonymous users?
 (Press y|Y for Yes, any other key for No) : y